KC-7/ecommerce/README.md

 ### Custom Product using Printify

-I created the product images by adding the gennerated AI images to print on demand products using [Printful](https://www.printful.com/)
+I created the product images by adding the generated AI images to print on demand products using [Printful](https://www.printful.com/).

 To do this, simply set up an account, go to the product catalogue, select your product to edit, import image and adjust positioning then save the modifed product with images.